alvaromartinezmajado/grunt-wp-boilerplate/README.md

 ## Credit

-Most of this is copied from [grunt-wp-plugin](https://github.com/10up/grunt-wp-plugin) by 10up, so thanks to them!
+Original credits from [grunt-wp-plugin](https://github.com/10up/grunt-wp-plugin) were: "Most of this is copied from [grunt-wp-plugin](https://github.com/10up/grunt-wp-plugin) by 10up, so thanks to them!"

+Forked from [fooplugins/grunt-wp-boilerplate](https://github.com/fooplugins/grunt-wp-boilerplate) by [@alvaromartinezmajado](http://github.com/alvaromartinezmajado) to update included [Devin Vinson's WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) to latest version ([923fbaf](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate/commits/master), Dec 11, 2015), to add some sanitization, to allow customization of copyright year and to add this note in the credits.